Community Grants Program

 Community Grants Application Process

-Please download the application below or follow the link to apply online.
-Complete the application form and submit all requested attachments.
+Please download the Community Grants Application PDF below.
+Complete the fillable application form and submit the application and ALL requested attachments.
 Application must be submitted online and all requested attachments must be included.
 Applications will not be accepted by mail, email or fax.
 Only one application will be accepted per organization.
 All applications are due by March 1 and will be reviewed at the next Boston North Cancer Association quarterly meeting of the board of directors.

 Applicants selected for community grant awards will receive 80% of the funds upon award.
 The remaining 20% will be awarded pending the completion of the program/service and submission of an evaluation to Boston North Cancer Association.
 This evaluation is to include: total number of people served, total cost of program, explanation of how BNCA was recognized, and a narrative detailing the outcomes/results of the program funded.
 Evaluation must be submitted at the conclusion of the program via email to firstname.lastname@example.org.